-The Holy Family icon, which developed in the 20th century, depicts Jesus, Mary and Joseph as a single family unit.
-St Joseph's definite role is emphasized more in this depiction than what is presented in canonical icons where an older St Joseph is stationed in a lower position, sometimes smaller than Mary or at a distance.
+The Holy Family icon, which developed in the 20th century, depicts Jesus, Mary and Joseph as a single family unit and not as an older St Joseph is stationed in a lower position; sometimes smaller than Mary or at a distance.

 Scholarly objections aside, you will find print versions of the Holy Family icon sold even in Eastern Orthodox stores.
 Why?
 Because there's a demand.

-Will this icon, as presented here and recorded by many iconographers with variations, become the standard?
+Will this icon, as presented here and recorded by many iconographers with variations, become a standard?
 Will it continue to transform and change?
-Or will it fade in popularity within a generation or two?
-It's anyone's guess.
+Or will it eventually fade in popularity or fall out of favor like these below?

 Eastern style icons are showcased at public secular venues, on printed materials, online and in places where they might have been excluded or unknown in the past.
 Herbert Marshall McLuhan, a Canadian professor, philosopher, and public intellectual coined the term global village to refer to the way that, through he use of worldwide modern technology, we would be able to share culture.
 That was in 1964.
 The online world took on a more recognizable form in 1990 with the invention the World Wide Weband.
 The internet, as we know it today, has made McLuhan's prediction a firm but fragile reality.

 More people, having been introduced to them, are "liking the look of" traditional icons, even if they don't completely understand them.
 There is an abstractness (vs realism) to icons that appeals to today's audience.
 You can find simple, straight forward icons and others that are layered with complicated imagery.